-We anticipate that our results of operations will fluctuate for the foreseeable future due to several factors, such as the sales of Zembrace® and Tosymra®, the progress of our research and development efforts and the timing and outcome of regulatory submissions.
+We anticipate that our results of operations will fluctuate for the foreseeable future due to several factors, such as the progress of our research and development efforts and the timing and outcome of regulatory submissions.
 Due to these uncertainties, accurate predictions of future operations are difficult or impossible to make.

-Three Months Ended June 30, 2023 Compared to Three Months Ended June 30, 2022
+Three Months Ended September 30, 2023 Compared to Three Months Ended September 30, 2022